 - Digital transformation

-In order for IT to stay ahead of business demands, IT needs to be the driving force behind the organization’s digital agenda, which means first laying the foundation for IT’s own digital transformation.
-On this point, the Gartner analysts are clear: That foundation must include automation.
+In order for IT to stay ahead of business demands, IT needs to be the driving force behind the organization’s digital agenda, which means first laying the foundation for IT’s own etl automation.
+On this point, the Gartner analysts are clear: That foundation must include back office automation.

 “Organizations must invest in automation to effectively manage the complexity of decentralized and distributed systems,” write DeBeasi and Knoernschild.